Minnie Mae Wilding-Diaz, the JMS Co-Founder

 Published in 2021

-Minnie Mae Wilding Diaz, a Deaf individual and member of the well-known Deaf Wilding family, penned two papers titled "Why the Deaf Can't Read: Answers and Solutions" and "Exciting Developments in Deaf Education."
+As a graduate student at Brigham Young University, MM penned two papers titled "Why the Deaf Can't Read: Answers and Solutions" and "Exciting Developments in Deaf Education."
 The links to her articles can be found below.
 Bronwyn O'Hara is to be commended for keeping her papers safe for so long.

 - Minnie Mae Wilding-Diaz.
 Why the Deaf Can’t Read: Answers and Solutions.
 Brigham Young University.
 May 8, 1990.